QULab/Subjective_Speaker_Characteristics/README.md

+## Contributing

+You are welcome to contribute to this project in any way.
+Please feel free to fix any errors or send me any suggestion for improvement.
+If you work at a research institution, you can get the NSC speech files from [here](https://clarin.phonetik.uni-muenchen.de/BASRepository/index.php?target=Public/Corpora/NSC/NSC.1.php).

 ## References

 [1] Fernández Gallardo, L., "Effects of Transmitted Speech Bandwidth on Subjective Assessments of Speaker Characteristics," Int.
 Conf. on Quality of Multimedia Experience (QoMEX), 2018.